TimTerwijn/meesterproef-1920/README.md

 ![fetch](docs/img/fetch.png "fetch")
 Figure 2: Fetching HTML code.

-I've also added some enhancements, first of all I wanted to add a swipe to the moblie menu so that users have a better overview of what
+I've also added some enhancements, first of all I wanted to add a swipe to the mobile menu so that users have a better overview of the menus.
+By splitting the menu and submenu I can

 #### Features
 * All information must be available on one location.